 , Sultan Qutub Uddin Aibak

-died of a fatal accident after a fall on the Polo field in Lahore.
+died of a fatal accident after a fall on the polo field in Lahore.

-Polo in India During British Rule
+Modern History of Polo in India

-During the British period, the famous British Captain Robert Stewart along with few British officers and tea planters brought the modern form of Polo known as "English Polo" in India.
+During the British period, the famous British Captain Robert Stewart along with few British officers and tea planters brought the modern form of Polo known as `English Polo` in India.
 They brought the game at Silchar

 and Cachar District

-in 1859 and this is considered to be an important landmark in the history of Polo in India.
-They learnt the game from the Manipuri military men, who were then living in Cachar along with the King, Maharaj Chandra Kirti Singh.
+in 1859 and this is considered to be an important landmark in the history of polo in India.
+They learnt the game from the Manipuri military men, who were then living in Cachar along with the king, Maharaj Chandra Kirti Singh.
 The British rulers also set up a Polo Club at Borjalenga in Silchar, Assam, which is famous for being the oldest Polo club in the world.
-The modified form of Polo started in India in 1863, when after two Manipuri teams played Sagol-Kangjei at Kolkata
+The modified form of polo started in India in 1863, when after two Manipuri teams played Sagol-Kangjei at Kolkata

-Rules of the Polo in India
+Rules of Polo in India

 Rules of polo

 , is a bit different from that of modern Polo in India.
 In a Manipuri Polo game, two teams of seven members in each side play with a cane stick and the ball is made of bamboo root.
 The players wear tight dhotis tucked above the knees and a half sleeve local made jacket.
 They also wear white turbans

 Support of Indian Army towards Polo in India

 and royal family members to continue with its heritage.
-The Indian Polo also started getting sponsorship from the corporate sector during the 1990s.
-With this, the game became more glamorised and the Indian media also get attracted to the scenario of Polo in India.
-The urbanization and modernization of Polo in India has actually maximized the reputation of the game and also attracted the young players to accept the game as their profession.
-India has produced many eminent and popular Polo players so far.
+The Indian polo also started getting sponsorship from the corporate sector during the 1990s.
+With this, the game became more glamorised and the Indian media also got attracted to the scenario of polo in India.
+The urbanization and modernization of Polo in India has actually maximized the reputation of the game and also attracted the young players to accept this game as their profession.
+India has produced many eminent and popular polo players so far.
 Devyani Rao is one of the most notable ones amongst them.
-This female Indian Polo player has represented her country in many International events and earned lots of accolades too.
+This female Indian polo player has represented her country in many international events and earned lots of accolades too.
 The Jaipur

-Race club has recently become major attraction point in every winter for the high profile players and sponsors gathering there to enjoy the game.
+Polo Ground in Delhi along with Delhi Race club has recently become major attraction point in every winter for the high profile players and sponsors gathering there to enjoy the game.

 Equipments Used for Polo

-The very basic set of equipments used for Polo game includes: (for the player) helmet, boots, mallets and knee-guards; (for the horse): bridles, blankets, one saddle, wraps and (moving up): vehicle- stock trailer and pickup, extra tack.
+The very basic set of equipments used for polo game includes: (for the player) helmet, boots, mallets and knee-guards; (for the horse): bridles, blankets, one saddle, wraps and (moving up): vehicle- stock trailer and pickup, extra tack.

 handle and wooden head which is about 51 inch long.
 Since there is a variation in grip of each player so the handles come with variety of diameters.
 The head is actually put on at 77.7 degree angle so that its lies flat on the ground when hitting the ball.
 The head can be oversize, extra oversize or regular.
 The ball used in polo game is 10 inches in circumference and is struck by the circular side of the mallet head.
 The ball that is used in case of indoor matches is actually of inflated leather and the circumference is 14.5 inches.

 The saddle used in the game is of English type with a regular girth and there is also over girth in order to prevent the saddle from slipping.
 Sometimes the reins are used to provide extra control to the players.
 These lengthen from the girth through the bridle rings to the player`s hands.
-Tendons or Bandages boots are actually used to safeguard the lower part of the legs of the pony and the tail is bandaged in so as to prevent it from tangling up in the mallet strokes.
+Tendons or bandages boots are actually used to safeguard the lower part of the legs of the pony and the tail is bandaged in so as to prevent it from tangling up in the mallet strokes.

-Apart from the equipments of the riser and the horse in competition, there are other equipments are well which must be carefully considered like feeding and bedding, gloves and facemasks, sweatshirts, tee-shirts, coats and jackets, caps, trophies, sunshades, fleeces, whips, goggles, fencing, picnic baskets, stable equipments, saddle pads, fencing and numnahs.
+Apart from the equipments of the riser and the horse in competition, there are other equipments as well which must be carefully considered like feeding and bedding, gloves and facemasks, sweatshirts, tee-shirts, coats and jackets, caps, trophies, sunshades, fleeces, whips, goggles, fencing, picnic baskets, stable equipments, saddle pads, fencing and numnahs.

 Use of Polo Ponies

-Modern Polo has become very fast.
+Modern polo has become very fast.
 So in order to keep pace with the contemporary game it is almost mandatory to have ponies which will posses all the qualities to compete aggressively.
 Though half-breeds have better temperaments, more and more players are opting to play on thoroughbreds because of their speed.
 Things have never been better for the prospective buyer of polo ponies in India.

-The polo pony is a term which is a misnomer and goes back a long way when the game was played on small horses of 10 cms.
+The polo pony is a term which is a misnomer and goes back a long way when the game was played on small horses of 10 centimeters.
 This restriction was however lifted in 1908 but the term `ponies` have stayed.
-It is now a standard rule that a good polo pony should be well maintained, bred, nourished and posses the docility of a lamb, speed of a race horse, endurance of Arab Steed and agility of a show jumper.
+It is now a standard rule that a good polo pony should be well maintained, bred, nourished and posses the docility of a lamb, speed of a race horse, endurance of an Arab steed and agility of a show jumper.
 All these attributes are not there when a horse is born.
 It has to be trained in a particular way in order to have these qualities.